saithasai/Datahut-QA-Assignment/README.md

 # Datahut-QA-Assignment

 This is a data cleaning task.
 A dataset is provided and the task is to clean this dataset and ensure it is ready for analysis as per the requirement.
-THis is the problem statement:
+This is the problem statement:
 You have been provided with a dataset named messy_Data.csv.
 Your task is to clean this dataset and ensure it is ready for analysis.
 Follow the instructions below to guide your data cleaning process.
 1. Load the Data:
 - Load the dataset into a jupyter notebook.
 Download the data from here: Messy data